Progressus-io/postnl-for-woocommerce/README.md

 ## Changelog

 ### 5.8.1
-* Add: New buttons to dismiss or hide the survey banner.
+* Fix: Allow admin to dismiss the survey/reward notice.

 ### 5.8.0
 * Add: Fill In With / Invullen met PostNL.